 As soon as I wrote that title, my brain went to “pork chops and applesauce”.

-This is all fine and dandy in the context of combat, but hit points are used outside of combat as well.
-Damage from traps, damage from falling – and that is where it gets a little goofy.
+This is all fine and dandy in the context of combat, but hit points are used outside of combat as well, such as from traps and falling – and that is where it gets a little goofy.

 Fighters have more hit points than thieves, for example, because they are more skilled at combat than thieves and should therefore last longer in combat than thieves.
 But why should that help them survive falls better than thieves?
 Shouldn’t thieves be better at falling than fighters?
 And perhaps they are, depending on the system used, via the saving throw system, but even then – a character’s ability to withstand physical punishment outside of combat should have more to do with their constitution score than their fighting ability.